Dow Chemical Company: Price fixing

 Dow Chemical was implicated in a price-fixing scheme that inflated the cost of polyurethane for customers.
 The U.S. Justice Department closed an investigation in 2007 without charges or recommendations, but a class-action civil lawsuit won at a jury trial in 2013.
 Dow settled the suit in 2016 for $835 million.

 Recent mergers, acquisitions and reorganization

 1990s – transition from geographic alignment to global business units

 In the early 1990s, Dow embarked on a major structural reorganization.
 The former reporting hierarchy was geographically based, with the regional president reporting directly to the overall company president and CEO.
 The new organization combines the same businesses from different sites, irrespective of which region they belong (i.e. the vice president for Polystyrene is now in charge of these plants all over the world).

 DowBrands

-In 1998, S. C. Johnson & Son purchased Dow Chemical's DowBrands consumer products division, based in Indianapolis.
+In October 1997, S. C. Johnson & Son announced that they would buy Dow Chemical's DowBrands consumer products division, based in Indianapolis.
 The two business units included Home Food Management with Ziploc, Saran and Handi-Wrap; Home Care Products Fantastik, Scrubbing Bubbles and Spray'N Wash.
+The transcition was completed on January 23, 1998, with $1.1 billion.
 The sale reflected a shift in Dow's business focus by concentrating on specialty and industrial materials.